stevenscg/ansible-playbook-rabbitmq/README.md

 If you wish to discuss modifications, or help to support more plateforms, open an issue.

-## Supported system
+## Supported systems

-Currently only Debian Jessie and Wheezy on amd64 is supported.
+Debian Jessie and Wheezy and RHEL6/CentOS6 on amd64 is supported.
 Patch welcome to support other OS.

 ### Role Variables